vfarcic/docker-logging-elk/README.md

-To start the ElasticSearch server:
+To create the VM with all containers:

 ```bash
 cd vagrant/monitoring